jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 Everything we are working on can be found on GitHub at https://github.com/jasonraimondi/nextjs-jwt-example.
 For part 1, take a look in the [api](https://github.com/jasonraimondi/nextjs-jwt-example/tree/master/api) directory.

+For this part, I am referencing the [Echo JWT Recipe](https://echo.labstack.com/cookbook/jwt) as an excellent starting point.

 ## Outline the REST API

-Lets create a basic REST API with an authentication flow.
-I am referencing the [Echo JWT Recipe](https://echo.labstack.com/cookbook/jwt) that is a jumping off point for our JWT secured REST API.
+Let's take a look at the outline of the REST API.
+We are going to create two open routes and one secure route that will require authentication.

 ```bash
 GET  http://localhost:1323/api/unrestricted # NO AUTH REQUIRED